 Around the world, new housing units are being sold without bathrooms, kitchens or even interior walls.
 The goal is to make housing more affordable (and thus accessible) by letting buyers fill in the details, deciding on a case-by-case basis whether to opt for more spartan or luxurious accommodations.

-The Dutch “Klusflats” (roughly: “task flats”) project was designed along these lines by NL Architects.
+Retrofitting of a Modernist building in the Bijlmer (near Amsterdam), the Dutch “Klusflats” (roughly: “task flats”) project was designed along these lines by NL Architects.
 “The Klusflat approach gives room for everyone with an idea,” the firm’s cofounder Kamiel Klaasse explains.
 Within this DIY condo building, “people can create their dream apartment.
 Or keep it banal and cheap.
 It’s totally up to them.”